DiegoZoracKy/google-analytics-event-tracking/README.md

 });
 ```

-And here is an example defining multiple elements and events to be tracked, showing its capability to define more than one event for the same element.
+And here is an example defining multiple elements and events to be tracked, showing its capability to:
+- Define more than one event per element.
+- Use a function to define the value of a property.
+The function will expose the jQuery elements **$targetSelector** and **$delegateTo**, in case you need to extract data from the element to be passed on as a value (e.g. $element.text() as a event label).

 ```javascript
 $.googleAnalyticsEventTracking({